nodejs/nodejs.dev/docs/project-overview.md

 Content is pulled from across the Node.js GitHub Org, Contentful, and other data sources and stitched together into a cohesive website.

-### src/documentation
+### Content (Blogs, Learn, etc.)

-The `src/documentation` directory currently contains all the getting started content.
+The content folder is responsible for aggregating all the content of the Website, such as the Community pages, Blog pages and Learn pages.

 ## 🎓 Learning Gatsby